cf73/humanity/content/collections/articles/human-violence-dramatically-increases-carbon.md

     content:
       -
         type: text
-        text: 'One of the less noticed effects of the continued violence of the human species is to dramatically effect carbon release into the Earth’s atmosphere, as in this recent '
+        text: 'One of the less noticed effects of humanity''s continued violence is to dramatically effect carbon release into the Earth’s atmosphere.
+The UN special rapporteur for human rights and the environment, says: “This research helps us understand the immense magnitude of military emissions  -–  from preparing for war, carrying out war and rebuilding after war.
+Armed conflict pushes humanity even closer to the precipice of climate catastrophe, and is an idiotic way to spend our shrinking carbon budget."'
-      -
-        type: text
-        marks:
-          -
-            type: italic
-        text: 'Guardian '
-      -
-        type: text
-        text: 'report on the Mid-East war (1/10/24).'
 article_text:
   -
     type: paragraph